MCP servers

 MCP (Model Context Protocol) servers extend AI agents with additional tools and context.
 An MCP server exposes capabilities — file search, database queries, API integrations — that an agent can invoke during a run.

-Moat supports two types of MCP servers:
+Moat supports three types of MCP servers:

 - Remote MCP servers — External HTTPS services accessed through Moat’s credential-injecting proxy